dherath/Log_Anomaly_Mask/Readme.md

 3. Train the Perturber for LAM attack.
 4. Obtain anomaly detection results after attack.

 Note that the current code contains pre-trained anomaly detection models and LAM attack models which are stored in folders `models` and `rl_model` respectively.
 You can turn logging on\off within the code.
-The logs for the model training will be stored in `logs` and `rl_data` for the anomaly detetcion model and the LAM attack respectively.
+The logs for the model training will be stored in `logs` and `rl_data` for the anomaly detection model and the LAM attack respectively.

 ### Results